WadrianAraujo/WadrianAraujo/README.md

 - 💼 Software Developer at [Ludus](https://www.luduslab.org/)

-- 🎮Game developer and passionate about childhood video games.
+- 🎮 Game developer and passionate about childhood video games.

 - ❤️ I love to learn and work with new things